Academic Torrents

-Academic Torrents is a platform that enables the sharing of research data using the BitTorrent protocol.
-Launched in November 2013, a U.S.-based 501(c)(3) non-profit organization.
+Academic Torrents is a website which enables the sharing of research data using the BitTorrent protocol.
+The site was founded in November 2013, and is a project of the Institute for Reproducible Research (a 501(c)3 U.S. non-profit corporation).

-Similar to LOCKSS, Academic Torrents focuses on providing open access to research materials and supporting reproducibility in scientific studies.
-They do so by "offering researchers the opportunity to distribute the hosting of their papers and datasets to authors and readers, providing easy access to scholarly works and simultaneously backing them up on computers around the world."
+The project is said to be similar to LOCKSS but with a focus on "offering researchers the opportunity to distribute the hosting of their papers and datasets to authors and readers, providing easy access to scholarly works and simultaneously backing them up on computers around the world."

-Mission and Purpose

-Academic Torrents aims to enhance the accessibility and preservation of research data by leveraging BitTorrent’s decentralized file-sharing technology.
-The platform supports researchers by reducing hosting costs, improving download speeds, and ensuring data redundancy across global networks.
-Its mission aligns with promoting open science and reproducible research, allowing academics to share datasets, papers, and other scholarly resources freely.